tadelesh/typespec-e2e-demo/doc/user-journey.md

 # TypeSpec Out-of-box User Journey

+## North Star

+**We envision a seamless experience where TypeSpec users can leverage the `tsp init` command or VSCode to effortlessly create new projects.
+With intuitive options to select from a variety of emitters, users can kickstart their projects with confidence, knowing that each selected emitter is fully integrated, properly configured, and ready to work out-of-the-box.
+This empowers developers to focus on designing great APIs without being burdened by setup complexities.**

 This document outlines the streamlined user experience for creating and working with a TypeSpec project, from the initial setup to generating client and server projects.
 It provides guidance on two primary workflows:

 - [Using the Command-Line Interface (CLI)](#cli)